Makrut Thai Lime Citrus Tree

-This valuable variety, Mukrat Thai Lime or as it was once known, Kaffir Lime, is prized for its unique, very spicy leaves that are used to flavor curries and other dishes.
-Mukrat Tai Lime Citrus Tree also bears good crops of small, intensely fragrant, bumpy fruit that is used in Southeast Asian cooking.
+Makrut Thai Lime is prized for its unique, very spicy leaves that are used to flavor curries and other dishes.
+This citrus tree bears good crops of small, bumpy, and intensely fragrant fruit that is used in Southeast Asian cooking.

-Please Note: There is a movement to remove the name Kaffir as a description because it is used as a slang against certain religious groups and so you will no longer see the name on our label or descriptions moving forward
+Please Note: There is a movement to remove the name Kieffer as a description because it is used as a slang against certain religious groups and so you will no longer see the name on our label or descriptions moving forward.

 Latin Name: Citrus hystrix